yushengsu-thu/LLM-Advancing-from-Reasoning-to-Autonomous-Reasoning/README.md

 Reasoning is the ability to make inferences, and automated reasoning is concerned with the building of computing mechanisms that automate this process [[12](https://plato.stanford.edu/entries/reasoning-automated/)].
 Recently, in the LLM field, researchers see LLMs (Agents in the Figure) as a automated reasoning system and refer to the Reinforcement Learning (RL) paradigm to use them.
 Specifically, throughout the reasoning process, the LLM is perceived as the agent within this loop.
 ![0_RGGwVH_AjztI8Jn9](https://github.com/yushengsu-thu/LLM-Advancing-from-Reasoning-to-Autonomous-Reasoning/assets/11704492/5909cc26-9022-4b9c-ba64-244d8286f41a)

 It executes corresponding actions based on the plans made, and then, considering the current state and the reward obtained from the environment, it makes the subsequent decision automatically.
 How is the reward acquired from the environment?
 There are two primary paradigms: <b>(1.
 Self-reward) utilizing LLMs to self-generate rewards (we discussed this in the afternoon meetings)</b> and <b>(2.
-Iterative-reward) LLMs interacting with the environment (with/without tools) to obtain rewards</b>[[13](https://arxiv.org/abs/2305.11738), [14](https://arxiv.org/abs/2310.12931)].
+Interactive-reward) LLMs interacting with the environment (with/without tools) to obtain rewards</b>[[13](https://arxiv.org/abs/2305.11738), [14](https://arxiv.org/abs/2310.12931)].

 ### Self-reward / Self-correct